malashonock/interview-prep-notes/CD꞉ ChangeDetectorRef.md

 tags: [Angular/CD]
 title: 'CD: ChangeDetectorRef'
 created: '2023-09-18T15:06:45.446Z'
-modified: '2023-09-19T07:39:44.834Z'
+modified: '2023-09-19T07:43:50.995Z'
 ---

 # CD: ChangeDetectorRef

 Base class that is used to intervene into the automatic CD.

-`ChangeDetectorRef` is abstract, actuall object that gets injected is instance of `ViewRef`, that inherits from `ChangeDetectorRef`.
+`ChangeDetectorRef` is abstract, actual object that gets injected is instance of `ViewRef`, that inherits from `ChangeDetectorRef`.

 ## `ChangeDetectorRef` API